Are you considering doctoral studies? On 1 March 2021, an online open day was held for those interested in doctoral studies at FIT CTU.

-You can submit your application for the 2022/2023 winter semester with all annexes in accordance with Article 3 of Dean’s Directive no. 53/2021 until 13 May 2022.
-The admission procedure will take place on Thursday, 16 June 2022.
+You can submit your application for the 2022/2023 summer semester with all annexes in accordance with Article 3 of Dean’s Directive no. 53/2021 until 14 December 2022.
+The admission procedure will take place in the week of 16–20 January 2023.

 Choose a general topic of your dissertation thesis and get in touch with the relevant supervisor.
 Together with them you will then specify the selected topic more precisely.